 Combine egg whites and vanilla in a mixer bowl.
 Slowly stir in the hot, cooked sugar mixture with beaters on low.
 Increase mixer speed to high for 6 minutes, or until the frosting has whipped to stiff peaks when tested with a rubber spatula.

-Frost cake with a thick layer of Marshmallow Frosting, swirling designs using an off-set spatula for added decoration.
+When cake has totally cooled, frost with a thick layer of Marshmallow Frosting, swirling designs using an off-set spatula for added decoration.